qgis/QGIS-Documentation/source/docs/user_manual/processing/3rdParty.rst

-Both the commands sent by QGIS and the additional information printed by SAGA can be logged along with other processing log messages, and you might find them useful to track in detail what is going on when QGIS runs a SAGA algorithm.
+Both the commands sent by QGIS and the additional information printed by SAGA can be logged along with other processing log messages, and you might find them useful to track what is going on when QGIS runs a SAGA algorithm.
 You will find two settings, namely :guilabel:`Log console output` and :guilabel:`Log execution commands`, to activate that logging mechanism.

-Most other providers that use an external application and call it through the command-line have similar options, so you will find them as well in other places in the processing settings list.
+Most other providers that use external applications and call them through the command-line have similar options, so you will find them as well in other places in the processing settings list.